Claiming the Foreign Tax Credit vs Foreign Earned Income Exclusion: Which One Is Right for You?

 foreign earned income exclusion vs foreign tax credit

-Living abroad as a US expat comes with many benefits – the opportunity to immerse yourself in a new culture and build new communities of friends and colleagues, all while exploring the world at large.
-And yet, along with all of these freedoms and experiences, comes potential frustrations as well.
+Living abroad as a US expat comes with many benefits—the opportunity to immerse yourself in a new culture and build new communities of friends and colleagues, all while exploring the world at large.
+Yet, along with all of these freedoms and experiences come potential frustrations as well.

-As expat tax day (June 15th) approaches, here’s everything you need to know about the FTC and FEIE, so you can decide which one is right for your financial situation.
+Here’s everything you need to know about the FTC and FEIE to decide which is right for your financial situation.

 How can the FTC and FEIE help lower your tax liability?

 Deductions, on the other hand, reduce your taxable income.
-This lowers the amount the US will calculate your tax on, lessening or even eliminating your tax bill altogether.
+This lowers the amount the US will calculate your tax on, lessening or eliminating your tax bill.

 The Foreign Tax Credit reduces your tax bill by one dollar for every dollar (or dollar equivalent using the foreign exchange rate) you’ve already paid in foreign taxes.
 This saves you from double taxation on the same income.

-So, for example, let’s say you are a US expat living abroad in Bali and you make $60,000 per year.
-If you’ve already paid $10,000 in taxes to Indonesia, then you can claim the Foreign Tax Credit for the amount of $10,000 to directly reduce your US tax bill.
+Let’s say you are a US expat living abroad in Bali and you make $60,000 per year.
+If you’ve already paid $10,000 in taxes to Indonesia, then you can claim the Foreign Tax Credit for the amount of $10,000 to reduce your US tax bill directly.
 As long as the US tax bill related to your income is $10,000 or more, your credit will be the full $10,000.
 In many cases, this credit will eliminate the need to pay US taxes altogether by wiping out your taxes owed – but you’ll still need to file and claim this credit first.

 You can only claim the FTC on foreign-sourced income taxed by provincial, local, or national governments.
 You can’t claim credits for taxes paid for foreign real estate tax, value-added tax (VAT), sales tax, social security, or property tax.